keitazoumana/EC2SelfHostdRunner/README.md

 - Recall = 0.85

 #### After the pull request:
+⚠️ Beware that the wall time for 1 epochs training is 2h45 minutes.
+So might expect the double for two epochs.
 - Epoch = 2
 - F1 score = 0.92
 - Precision = 0.90